alumina-lang/alumina/MISSING.md

 - full Hindley-Milner type inference.
 Global type inference will pretty much require a full rewrite of `mono`, so whis would be a massive project, but it would also be super awesome to have
   - Type inference gaps are a big pain point right now, especially since there are so many places where adding a type hint is not even possible (e.g. when chaining methods).
 - some sort of type-checking of pre-monomorphized functions might be useful. they can have pretty blatant errors inside that would fail to compile no matter what the type parameters are, but you don't know until you actually try to use it.
-- ... (et cetera) as a tuple splat operator (types and expressions)
 - attributes in reflection

 ## Tooling